berkus/home/web/pages/tech/c++/asio_executor.md

 As someone who has written shabbily stitched executors in the past, I can't help but marvel at the economy of this implementation.
 No dispatch queues, no mutexes to guard share state, no condition variables to signal job arrivals, no shutdown flags, no nothing.
-Just the neat, power-packed =asio::io_service= facade and we're done.
+Just the neat, power-packed `asio::io_service` facade and we're done.
 Of course, there's still quite a bit left before we use this in a complete application, but how cool is that for a start?

 [asio]: http://www.boost.org/doc/libs/1_47_0/doc/html/boost_asio.html